Ri3DPurdue/RI3D_Project_Template/README.md

  * DigitalIO
    - Abstract class extended for all different sensors that represent digital/boolean values to allow higher level features to be sensor agnostic
-   - Can be easily simulated off a controller button using DigitalInBooleanSupplierIO
+   - Can be easily simulated off a controller button using DigitalBooleanSupplierIO